rosej12/CSC207_Project/README.md

 ## Feedback

 We welcome your feedback!
-Please share your thoughts, suggestions in [Discussions](https://github.com/rosej12/CSC207_Project/discussions) or report bugs in the [Issues](https://github.com/rosej12/CSC207_Project/issues) section of this repository.
+Please share your thoughts and suggestions or report bugs in the [Discussions](https://github.com/rosej12/CSC207_Project/discussions) or [Issues](https://github.com/rosej12/CSC207_Project/issues) section of this repository.

 ### Feedback Guidelines
 - Valid feedback should describe the issue clearly, include screenshots if applicable, and suggest possible improvements.